This privacy notice explains:

 Occasionally, we may provide some of your data to your employer for the purposes of enabling your employer to understand its liabilities to the scheme.
 Your employer would generally be a controller of the personal data shared with it in those circumstances.
 The County Council has data sharing agreements in place with each of the employers in the scheme.

-We will share your information with the fund’s professional advisers, Hymans Robertson LLP, who provide actuarial, benefits and governance consultancy, and investment advice, analytics and assessments to the administering authority.
+We will share your information with the fund’s professional advisers, Hymans Robertson LLP.
+The advisers provide actuarial, benefits and governance consultancy, and investment advice, analytics and assessments to the administering authority.
 When providing actuarial services, Hymans acts as a data controller.

-Your data will also be shared with Club Vita LLP, who provide longevity (life expectancy) analytics and related information for the purpose of helping us manage the fund’s liabilities.
+Your data will also be shared with Club Vita LLP.
+Clubs Vita provide longevity (life expectancy) analytics and related information for the purpose of helping us manage the fund’s liabilities.

 Hymans Robertson LLP and Club Vita LLP may appoint service providers or sub-processors to help in the provision of their services.